 Other social welfare payments

-If you are getting other social welfare payments you should check with your Intreo centre or social welfare local office to find out whether they will be affected.
+If you are getting other social welfare payments you should check with your Intreo Centre or Social Welfare Branch Office to find out whether they will be affected.
 You can retain your medical card while you are taking part in the Rural Social Scheme.